Being 170+ pounds at 5’2” is heavy for my body type.

 Below is a photo of me at my lowest weight.
-You may have already guessed what I was thinking when I took this picture in a dressing room.
+You may have already guessed what I thought when I took this picture in a dressing room.

 I STILL thought I was fat, despite being 117 pounds and 16% body fat.